 Skype for Business only

-Skype for Business with Teams collaboration (this mode is upcoming)
+Skype for Business with Teams Collaboration

 Interoperability of Teams and Skype for Business